Phila Dlamini

-Philakahle Mfan'fikile Dlamini (born 26 February 1999) is a South African professional soccer player who plays as a midfielder for Texoma FC in the USL League One.
+Philakahle Mfan'fikile Dlamini (born 26 February 1999) is a South African professional soccer player who plays as a midfielder.

 Career

 Early career

 Dlamini spent time with the KZN Football Academy and the reserve team of Lamontville Golden Arrows, making five appearances for the Golden Arrows' reserve team in the Diski Challenge League.
 After graduating from the University of KwaZulu-Natal, Dlamini signed with AmaZulu.
 He appeared on the bench for AmaZulu's South African Premier Division first team side, but never made a first-team appearance.
 In 2021, Dlamini joined National First Division side Uthongathi and made four league appearances.

 In 2022, Dlamini moved to the United States to play college soccer at Saginaw Valley State University.
 He made 15 appearances for the Cardinals in 2022, also adding four assists, earning him first-team All-Midwest Region honors from the United Soccer Coaches and first-team all-conference accolades from the Great Lakes Intercollegiate Athletic Conference.